microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 to update the files for all modified ports at once.

-> [!NOTE]
-> These commands require you to have committed your changes to the ports before running them.
-The reason is that the Git SHA of the port directory is required in these version files.
-But don't worry, the `x-add-version` command will warn you if you have local changes that haven't been committed.

 For more information, see the [Versioning reference](../users/versioning.md) and [Registries](../concepts/registries.md) articles.

 ## Patching